pololu/rpicsim/docs/Running.md

     !!!ruby
     run_cycles 20  # runs the simulation for approximately 20 instruction cycles

+The {RPicSim::Pic#run_to_cycle_count run_to_cycle_count} method is similar to `run_cycles`, but it takes as an argument the total number of cycles since the simulation was started, and it runs up to that point:

+    !!!ruby
+    run_to_cycle_count 1000  # runs the simulation until the total cycle count is 1000

 The {RPicSim::Pic#run_microseconds} method runs the simulation for the specified number of microseconds of simulated time.
 Before running this method, you need to tell RPicSim how fast the simulated PIC is running by setting the {RPicSim::Pic#frequency_mhz} attribute.
 For example: